 About Blushingstar Peach Trees

-Blushingstar peaches are one of the classic examples of white-fleshed stone fruit.
+Blushingstar peaches are one of the classic examples of white fleshed stone fruit.
 The trees are fairly unfussy provided the soil drains well and resistant to one of the most common fruit tree diseases – bacterial spot.
-Best of all, they can produce in just 2 to 3 years.
+Best of all, they can produce in just two to three years.
 Some tips on how to grow Blushingstar trees will send you on your way to enjoying this outstanding fruit.

 Trees are grafted onto rootstock and are sold either bare root or balled and burlapped.
-Usually, they are just 1 to 3 feet (.3 to .91 m.) tall when you get young plants, but they can grow to 15
+Usually, they are just 1 to 3 feet (31-91 cm.) tall when you get young plants, but they can grow to 15 feet (5 m.) in height.
+The trees are extremely productive and may need some management to prevent overloading.

 How to Grow Blushingstar